 Every student who is sponsored will provide the University annually with a document in which the sponsor agrees to pay such fees direct to the University upon demand.
 Unless such a document is provided the University will regard the student as liable for his or her own fees.

 The University will agree and publish the payment schedules and approved methods of payment and any associated charges or discounts.

 Hardship and Remission of Fees

-10.32 Should a student suffer a serious deterioration in his or her financial circumstances while part of the way through his or her programme so that, although prior to beginning the programme he or she was confident of his or her ability to pay, he or she is no longer able to do so, he or she may claim hardship and appeal to the Director of Academic Services (or nominee) for remission of part or all of his or her fees.
+Should a student suffer a serious deterioration in his or her financial circumstances while part of the way through his or her programme so that, although prior to beginning the programme he or she was confident of his or her ability to pay, he or she is no longer able to do so, he or she may claim hardship and the arrangement for this will be published by the University.

 - that they have made every reasonable effort to meet their fees from other sources,